Police: Saranac Lake man sexually abused person, recorded the incidents

 CORINTH — A Saranac Lake man was arrested on Sunday for allegedly sexually abusing a person and recording it.

-The events took place from June 2021 through October 2021, police said.
+The events took place from June through October of last year, police said.

+Duchano was charged with felony counts of first-degree sexual abuse and second-degree unlawful surveillance.

 Michael Goot is night and weekend editor of The Post-Star.
 Reach him at 518-742-3320 or mgoot@poststar.com.